-The implementation of Remote PHY makes it possible to improve the density of CCAP devices in several ways.
+The implementation of distributed architectures makes it possible to improve the density of CCAP devices in several ways.

-First, while CCAP devices are normally implemented via separate upstream and downstream line cards, a Remote PHY line card would be implement both upstream and downstream.
+First, while CCAP devices are normally implemented via separate upstream and downstream line cards, a distributed architecture line card would be implement both upstream and downstream.
 This, in effect, doubles the capacity of a CCAP chassis.

 In addition, a typical CCAP downstream line card will house 8 or perhaps 12 RF ports because of the printed circuit board space required by the components required for RF modulation plus the sheer connector spacing required.
 However, Ethernet connectors can be placed considerably closer to one another, allowing a similar line card to easily house 16 to 24 ports.
-This additional density gain once again doubles the capacity of a CCAP=]p0-o9w2q chassis.
+This additional density gain once again doubles the capacity of a CCAP chassis.

-Finally, it is possible to consider "daisy chaining" RPNs off of a single CCAP Ethernet port.
+Finally, it is possible to consider "daisy chaining" digital nodes (RPNs) off of a single CCAP Ethernet port.
 This is because, on the one hand the capacity of an 10 Gbps Ethernet link would support the capacity needed for a single RPN, plus in addition it is possible to generate an RPN "channel line-up" by transmitting the broadcast content once to multiple RPNs.
-As depicted in Figure 12, the data stream transmitted from the CCAP could contain a single "copy" of the broadcast line-up content, plus individual versions of the narrowcast content for each of the RPNs.
+As depicted in Figure 10, the data stream transmitted from the CCAP could contain a single "copy" of the broadcast line-up content, plus individual versions of the narrowcast content for each of the RPNs.
 The RPNs would then reuse the broadcast line-up content to recreate the individual RPN channel line-up.
-In this way each service group far more stable across a wider range of environmental conditions, and require little to no maintenance.
-The impact of this benefit could be very significant to MSOs. served by the CCAP port would contain the same broadcast line-up but its individually different narrowcast line-up.
+In this way each service group served by the CCAP port would contain the same broadcast line-up but its individually different narrowcast line-up.

 Then, as the narrowcast line-up capacity grows over time, CCAP ports would be segmented to support less RPNs, akin to the way service groups are split today to support more narrowcast capacity as it is required.